faasm/faasm/docs/experiments.md

 ## Data

-The SGD experiment data must be set up beforehand.
+The SGD experiment data must be set up once ahead of time.
 See the `sgd.md` notes.

 ## Executing